michellepanzironi/onsiteHR/README.md

-# HR App for OnSiteIQ
+# HR App for Managing Candidates

 This is a simple front end app that displays a mock HR interface that allows the user to view pretend candidates, accept/reject them, and leave notes.
 It also uses a couple custom hooks to manage local storage and the display state of a pop-up modal.